im-ukr/SmartStay/README.md

 ## Installation

-Follow these insturctions to setup your own instance of the app:
+Follow these instructions to setup your own instance of the app:

 ### 1: Clone the repo